jo/sync-tank/chesterfield-migration/index.md

 You know by now that the chesterfield migration is an *eager server-side multi-version migration*.
 That is quite a mouthful, so let's break it down and see what it means in practice.

 * **Server-side** means that the transformation of documents is not performed by the clients but by server-side processes.
-This requires us to set up *backend service* that know how to handle the migration logic.
+This requires us to set up *backend service* that knows how to handle the migration logic.
 In our case, the work will be done by what we call *transformer modules*.
 * **Eager** refers to the fact that migrations are performed as soon as documents are available.
 To this end, we will listen to CouchDB's `_changes`-endpoint and react when new document update information is coming in.
 * **Multi-version** means that multiple document versions will be maintained in parallel, allowing us to support multiple application versions at the same time.